peterjc/thapbi-pict/docs/quick_start.rst

 Unusually the intermediate FASTA files start with a header made of multiple lines starting with ``#``, which record information about the sample for use in reporting.
-This includes how many raw reads the FASTQ files had, how many were left after quality trimming, pair merging, primer trimming and finally the abundance threshold.
+This includes how many raw reads the FASTQ files had, how many were left after quality trimming, pair merging, primer trimming, and finally the abundance threshold.
 Many tools will accept these files as FASTA without complaint, but some tools require the header be removed.